Jaishankar, Pompeo talk over phone; discuss cooperation to contain COVID-19, Indo-Pacific

 During the call, Jaishankar and Pompeo discussed the ongoing bilateral and multilateral cooperation on issues of international concern, including efforts to combat the COVID-19 pandemic, support the peace process in Afghanistan, and address recent destabilising actions in the region, Brown said in a readout of the telephonic conversation.

 The two leaders have been in regular communication during the coronavirus pandemic that has claimed over 7 lakh lives and infected nearly 19 million people worldwide.
-(AGENCIES)
+(PTI)

 Jaishankar, Pompeo talk over phone; discuss cooperation to contain COVID-19, Indo-Pacific